tgoldenberg/brn-gitbook/chapter_18_adding_redux_to_your_app.md

 Another cool thing about Redux is the ability to log every change in client state.
 Dan Abramov explains how to do so in the free video series [Building React Applications with Idiomatic Redux](https://egghead.io/courses/building-react-applications-with-idiomatic-redux).

 Finally, if you find your team embracing the Redux philosophy, you may want to explore the new experimental navigation module in React Native, **NavigationExperimental**.
 It was specifically designed to connect routing events to a Redux store, and works really well with that setup.
 For more info on **NavigationExperimental**, check out the [official documents](https://facebook.github.io/react-native/docs/navigation.html).
-These blog posts are also helpful:
+These posts are also helpful:

 * [First look: React Native Navigator Experimental](https://medium.com/@dabit3/first-look-react-native-navigator-experimental-9a7cf39a615b#.d6bradcn1)
 * [Github repository with wiki](https://github.com/ericvicenti/navigation-rfc)